merenlab/merenlab.org/data/refining-espinoza-mags/index.md

 ## Refining using sequence composition and differential coverage

-The dendrogram in the middle organizes the items of the interactive.
+The dendrogram in the middle organizes the items of the interactive interface.
 In this case the items represent splits.

 If you click on the "Items order", you can choose from multiple options of items orders: